datajerk/apple3rtr/README.txt

 For Windows:

-From the apple3rtr director type "copy mess.ini.windows mess.ini".
+From the apple3rtr directory type "copy mess.ini.windows mess.ini".